nuuuwan/news_lk3_data/README.md

 They had been arrested by the police over a recent shooting incident that took place in Jinthupitiya.

 Two assailants on a motorcycle had opened fire in Jinthupitiya on January 25, leaving a youth injured.
 The gunman had escaped the crime scene while the bystanders captured his accomplice.
-The fleeing gunman was later apprehended in Dambana and was brought to the Aduruppu Veediya police station for interrogation.
+The fleeing gunman was later apprehended in Dambadeniya and was brought to the Aduruppu Veediya police station for interrogation.

 Later, another suspect was also taken into custody for aiding and abetting the shooting.